daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 * **Backup of VM Templates**

-NAKIVO B&R can back up and recover custom VM templates to and from VMware vCenter or ESXi hosts.
+NAKIVO B&R can back up and recover custom VM templates to and from vCenter Server or vSphere hosts.

 * **General Tab Facelift**

-This update also brings a new, more intuitive user interface to the General tab in Settings.
+This update also brings a new, more intuitive user interface to the General tab settings.

 ### VMware infrastructure monitoring